 As consumers become more informed about what goes into their food and where it comes from, it is down to those companies providing products to ensure these new demands are met.
 ‘Sustainability’ includes many different considerations including transparency, environmental impact, and even ethical and moral standards.

-Jack Bobo, a speaker at our first Women in Food and Agriculture event and CEO of Futurity, took some time to talk to us about sustainability in the food and agriculture industries.
+Jack Bobo, a speaker at the first Women in Food and Agriculture event and Chief Executive of Futurity, took some time to talk to us about sustainability in the food and agriculture industries.
 Futurity is a food foresight company that helps food and agriculture organisations understand emerging consumer trends and behaviours to position themselves to thrive in an ever more complex world.
-Jack also has extensive experience prior to Futurity within the agriculture industry; with high-ranking positions at synthetic biology company Intrexon Corporation and the U.S. Department of State so is excellently placed to answer a few questions on how we can improve sustainability in our industry.
+Mr Bobo also has extensive experience prior to Futurity within the agriculture industry; with high-ranking positions at synthetic biology company Intrexon Corporation and the U.S. Department of State.

-What do you think is the one issue consumers care most about?
-Should we be working towards this or another issue that maybe has a more substantial impact?
+The consumer plays a key role in businesses’ decision making, but should agriculture be working towards the one issue consumers care most about, or another issue that maybe has a more substantial impact?

 Overall, it seems like a crucial aspect to creating a sustainable future for food and agriculture is to not only understand the changing needs of consumers but to also embrace them.
 Those companies that are most successful in building and maintaining sustainability are those which are able to see these changes coming and act accordingly.

 Mr Bobo says: ‘The automotive industry is not necessarily the most sustainable sector of the economy, however it is built on a philosophy of continuous improvement.
 Each year cars deliver new features that generally includes improvements in safety and mileage.
 By setting common goals the industry ensures that everyone is held to the same standard.”